subwaychan1990/redSunProject/prml/prmlnotes.md

 Because the number of such features is smaller than the number of pixels, this kind of pre-processing represents a form of dimensionality reduction(维数降低).
 Care must be taken during pre-processing because often information is discarded, and if this information is important to the solution of the problem then the overall accuracy of the system can suffer.

-Applications in which the training data comprises examples of the input vectors along with their corresponding target vectors are known as /supervised learning(监督学习)/ problems.
+Applications in which the training data comprises examples of the input vectors along with their corresponding target vectors are known as *supervised learning(监督学习)* problems.
-Cases such as the digit recognition example, in which the aim is to assign each input vector to one of a finite number of discrete categories, are called /classification(分类)/ problems.
+Cases such as the digit recognition example, in which the aim is to assign each input vector to one of a finite number of discrete categories, are called *classification(分类)* problems.
-If the desired output consists of one or more continuous variables, then the task is called /regression(回归)/.
+If the desired output consists of one or more continuous variables, then the task is called *regression(回归)*.
 An example of a regression problem would be the prediction of the yield in a chemical manufacturing process in which the inputs consist of the concentrations(浓度) of reactants(反应物), the temperature, and the pressure.

 In other pattern recognition problems, the training data consists of a set of input vectors x without any corresponding target values.
-The goal in such /unsupervised learning(无监督学习)/ problems may be to discover groups of similar examples within the data, where it is called /clustering(聚类)/, or to determine the distribution of data within the input space, known as /density estimation(密度估计)/, or to project the data from a high-dimensional space down to two or three dimensions for the purpose of /visualization(数据可视化)/.
+The goal in such *unsupervised learning(无监督学习)* problems may be to discover groups of similar examples within the data, where it is called *clustering(聚类)*, or to determine the distribution of data within the input space, known as *density estimation(密度估计)*, or to project the data from a high-dimensional space down to two or three dimensions for the purpose of *visualization(数据可视化)*.

-Finally, the technique of /reinforcement learning(反馈学习)/ (Sutton and Barto, 1998) is concerned with the problem of finding suitable actions to take in a given situation in order to maximize a reward.
+Finally, the technique of *reinforcement learning(反馈学习)* (Sutton and Barto, 1998) is concerned with the problem of finding suitable actions to take in a given situation in order to maximize a reward.
 Here the learning algorithm is not given examples of optimal outputs, in contrast to supervised learning, but must instead discover them by a process of trial and error.
 Typically there is a sequence of states and actions in which the learning algorithm is interacting(交互) with its environment.
 In many cases, the current action not only affects the immediate reward but also has an impact on the reward at all subsequent time steps.